Facial hair in the military: Sweden

 The regulations require personnel to be "well-shaven" (välrakad).
 Within the Royal Guard (Högvakten), the royal companies (Livkomp) and other personnel performing ceremonial duties, temporarily or regularly, the regulations are strictly enforced.

 Within other units, beards are typically allowed at the discretion of the company commander or another higher-ranking officer.
 The general provisions of well-managed appearance are also enforced when it comes to beards.

 However, in practice, soldiers are allowed to grow beards during service abroad, e.g., in Afghanistan.

 The motivation for the regulation prohibiting beards is that it interferes with gas masks by making it difficult to achieve a perfect airtight fit.
 Shorter beards and the use of gun grease or ointment are one remedy, but they increase the time it takes to put on the gas mask, which in turn puts bearded personnel at an increased risk of exposure.

 Switzerland

 The Swiss Armed Forces permit moustaches, beards, and sideburns as long as they are neatly trimmed.

 Turkey

-All Turkish Armed Forces personnel are required to be clean-shaven at all times.
+The Turkish Armed Forces require personnel to be clean-shaven at all times.